mjswensen/mjswensen.com/blog/_posts/2021-03-30-how-polymorphic-javascript-functions-affect-performance.md

   date: 2021-02-17
 ---

 As with any conversation about performance, we need to gain some shared context around the type of JavaScript code we want to optimize and the context in which it will run.
-So, let’s start with some definitions:
+So, let's start with some definitions:

 **Performance.** First of all, when we use the word performance in the context of a computer program, we are referring to how quickly or efficiently that program can execute.

 **Polymorphic functions.** A polymorphic function is a function that changes its behavior based on the types of arguments that are passed to it.

-The key word here is types*,* as opposed to values*.* (A function that didn’t change its output based on different values for arguments would not be a very useful function at all.)
+The key word here is *types,* as opposed to *values.* (A function that didn't change its output based on different values for arguments would not be a very useful function at all.)

 **JavaScript engine.** In order to think about performance productively, we also need to know where our JavaScript is going to be executed.
-For our example code, we’ll use the [V8 engine](https://v8.dev/) given its popularity.
+For our example code, we'll use the [V8 engine](https://v8.dev/) given its popularity.

 V8 is the engine that powers the Chrome browser, Node.js, the Edge browser, and more.
 Note that there are also other JavaScript engines with their own performance characteristics, such as [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey) (used by Firefox), [JavaScriptCore](https://developer.apple.com/documentation/javascriptcore) (used by Safari), and others.